MintonGroup/swiftest/README.md

 **How often should I output (**```ISTEP_OUT``` or ```TSTEP_OUT```, **and** ```DUMP_CADENCE```**)?**

 Depending on your simulation, you may want to write to the output file more or less frequently.
 Writing takes a considerable amount of computational time, so it is important to set a output cadence that is manageable.
-Conversely, storing data in memory may not be reasonable for all simualtion configurations or hardware, so writing more frequently may be necessary.
+Conversely, storing data in memory may not be reasonable for all simulation configurations or hardware, so writing more frequently may be necessary.
 There is no hard and fast rule for how often you should output, however it is dependent on your total simulation length (```tmax```) and your timestep (```dt```).
 Think of ```ISTEP_OUT``` as the number of timesteps between writing to memory (or, alternatively with ```TSTEP_OUT```, the length of time between writing to memory), and ```DUMP_CADENCE``` as the number of write to memory operations between writing to file.

 For example, an appropriate output cadence for a run with a timestep of 0.005 years and a total simulation length of 100 My might be ```ISTEP_OUT = 2e5``` (```TSTEP_OUT = 1e3```) and ```DUMP_CADENCE = 10```.
 This means that data will be stores to memory every 2e5 timesteps and written to file every 2e6 timesteps.
-Based on our value of ```dt```, this is every 1,000 years and every 10,000 years, respectiely.
+Based on our value of ```dt```, this is every 1,000 years and every 10,000 years, respectively.
 Our total simulation length tells us that we will write to file 10,000 times over the course of the simulation.
 For longer simulations, the output cadence may be less frequent to save computational space.
 For shorter simulations, the output cadence may be more frequent to increase resolution.

 **What mass threshold should I set to differentiate fully-interactive and semi-interactive bodies (**```GMTINY``` **or** ```MTINY```**)?**